frank038/XWM-X-window-manager/README.md

 Keybindings:
 - alt+LMB to move the window;
-- alt+STAMP to get the screenshot of the whole screen (python3-pil is required).
+- alt+STAMP to get the screenshot of the whole screen (python3-pil is required); the screenshot will be saved in the user home dir.

 No virtual desktops.